Range Rover Velar review - the UK’s best-looking SUV?

 - Nice ones are expensive

-Land Rover caused a stir when it launched the Range Rover Velar in 2017.
-Named after the 1970 prototype for the original Range Rover, the Velar sits between the Evoque and Range Rover Sport and is offered in a broad range of variants.
+When Land Rover launched the stylish-looking Range Rover Velar in 2017 it caused quite a stir.
+The Velar is named after the seventies prototype of the original Range Rover and sits between the Evoque and Range Rover Sport in the maker’s current line-up.